 Content these days is completely hit or miss when it comes to quality and relevance.
 Let’s be honest: How many times have you read the same blog post on any random topic?
 Even worse, how many times have you been presented with an email from your favorite brand and felt compelled to immediately delete it because it was boring, irrelevant or just too self-promotional?

 Thank goodness there are plenty of companies out there who are doing just the opposite—creating amazing content destinations with useful content that their audience wants on a regular basis.

 To wrap up another year of content marketing insights, we picked five of 2016’s best content marketing hubs that truly showcase the essence of brand-owned content.
 These brands have clearly invested in developing high-quality content destinations to supercharge their content marketing strategies, encouraging meaningful conversations and experiences for audiences.
 They are killing it as publishers, driving conversions and awareness as a result.

 Below we break down what makes these branded content hubs special and the unique superpowers that are supercharging their content strategies.

-Unique superpower: OPEN Forum possesses the power of seamless content delivery across channels for enhanced relevancy.
+Unique superpower: Business Trends and Insights possesses the power of seamless content delivery across channels for enhanced relevancy.

 Whole Foods Market: Whole Story